 Anyone who has read Section 1 of my story knows that I had a great capacity for learning when I was a little younger.
 This was in a very obsessive way, and most of all I wanted to be considered special, only then did I feel seen.
 As soon as I didn’t do anything special, I felt invisible, and that was an absolutely terrible feeling.
 I was also destroying my own self-confidence.
 I already didn’t have confidence in others, but if I then started to destroy myself as well, I really had nothing left.
 This could become very dangerous.
 So in therapy the focus was on getting more self-confidence, more trust in others, and learning to think realistically.
 I left therapy in a very strong state.
 I could let myself be affected again, and my aggression was allowed to exist.
 I was a control freak, but also a diamond in the rough.
 Literally, because I fantasized aggressively.
 Fortunately, I had learned to handle this right away in therapy, so that I would not act on it.
 I finally had the beginnings of an identity.
 I also tell in Section 1 of my story, that my therapists then had to make an assessment, whether there was serious disapproval of anger in my family.
 If so, they said, you’re done, you need your aggression badly then.
 But they thought, also because I never told them about it (I repressed it), and partly on the basis of a systemic conversation with my parents, that it was not that serious in my family.
-In that systems talk, my therapist challenged my parents quite a bit, to provoke a reaction.
+In that systemic conversation, my therapist challenged my parents quite a bit, to provoke a reaction.
 My mother clammed up in that conversation, and my father remained calm.
 Based in part on that, my therapist thought that my parents had made no more mistakes than other parents, and that therefore there was no serious structural disapproval, but that it was mainly the fear of destroying others that had caused my syndrome.
 A year and a half later, after my follow-up therapy, it turned out that they were badly mistaken, and we saw the effect of what happens when you take someone out of his aggression, who actually needs his aggression, because his anger has always been disapproved of, and therefore these feelings were not allowed to exist.
 It hit rock hard inside.
 In those cases, it is better not to treat the disorders that someone has left, but to give someone the ultimate control to use his aggression to destroy the internal representations of the people who have wronged him, and at the same time teach him to handle or balance this violent rage.
-Fire and water in one person, in other words.
+Fire+air balanced by water+earth in one person, in other words.
 Anyway, it was not an ideal situation, but in terms of how I feel, infinitely better than what I am in now, because I have a lot of psychological pain now, which I cannot escape.

 In that follow-up therapy, they did express to me that it’s not about performing and achievements in life.
 And they had probably hoped that I would resist that, and I would bring out my ability to perform and try to achieve things even harder, because it’s also a great quality, and you shouldn’t let that be taken away from you.
 But unfortunately this came in very destructively.
 And all the feelings of aggression that I had been using to achieve my goals were then rejected rather than just controlled, and thus I lost all these feelings accordingly.
 As a result, I can’t achieve things anymore.
 While I still want to.
 This feels very humiliating, especially when I’m doing courses or getting something explained, for example, and I don’t pick it all up so quickly anymore.
 Horrible it is.
 It’s a prison.
 And meanwhile, on the Internet, I see a lot of people showing off their talents.
 Some are even bigger show-offs than others, and it’s made me kind of dislike it, because 90% of the content people create is focused on achievements, and “look at me being good at this”.
 It’s also kind of ingrained in some cultures.
 That you have something to prove, and you feel like a nobody, if you can’t perform.
 Because apparently it always has to be ‘good’ and ‘better’.
 People love that!
 And if it’s not good, then people automatically get embarrassed, or become anxious, and that also makes it look out of place.
 That’s why I think it’s great when someone does something without any shame, and isn’t worried about if it’s good enough.
 Fuck the achievement-mafia, who think you always have to do better, and who always think that everything gets better as you get older and learn more.
 And who do you learn from?
 From THEM, of course!
 Yuck.
 Real quality is found when someone has complete freedom to experience all his feelings.
 Quality then arises from an inner striving and an interaction between your own feelings and those of another, not because you are so eager to do well for those narcissistic teachers who love to criticize you and especially want to see that you have listened to their criticism, while losing your own will and abilities in the process, which they don’t even realize.
 Yuck.
 Awful!
 If I had to listen to that, I would paralyze myself.
 We’ve seen that over the past few months, and I no longer intend to do that.